NoSkhil/custom-tail-file/README.md

 "yarn install",
 "node app.js"

-Path use the example file (numbered) - ./numbered
+Path to use the example file (numbered) - ./numbered

 forked from - https://github.com/karlmacklin/TailGate